How Do You Make an Elopement Timeline?

 - Find cool ways to incorporate your passions into your big day!
 Do you like to eat sweets or drink whiskey together?
-How about playing disc golf or share the same energy and passion for yoga or hiking?
+How about playing disc golf or maybe you share the same energy and passion for yoga, cliff jumping, kayaking or hiking?
 Take a helicopter ride or backpack through the mountains of Colorado.
 Think of some fun things you enjoy doing together and add that into your elopement ceremony timeline!

 - Get your friends together and shop for your elopement attire.
 This is a fun way to include those that might not join you on your elopement!

 - Book your elopement accommodations.
 Elopements aren’t traditional and your accommodations shouldn’t be either!
 Find some fun options that will make you look back on forever.
 Check out these for inspiration!

 - Start booking vendors.
 You will find plenty of people that will be so elated to be part of your elopement and I will even help by giving you a preferred vendor list!
 Make sure to let your photographer know that you have hired vendors so they can account for them in your elopement timeline.

 Some of the vendors you might want to consider are: